GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/linear-movement/index.md

 # Linear Movement

 <img src="https://resources.gdevelop-app.com/assets/Icons/ray-start-arrow.svg" class="extension-icon"></img>
-Move the object linearly, according to the speed configured on X and Y axis.
-Useful for simple enemies, bullets or objects following a straight line on the screen.
+Move objects on a straight line.

-**Authors and contributors** to this community extension: [4ian](https://gd.games/4ian).
+**Authors and contributors** to this community extension: [4ian](https://gd.games/4ian), [Jurfix](https://gd.games/Jurfix).

 ---

-Move the object linearly, according to the speed configured on X and Y axis.
-Useful for simple enemies, bullets or objects following a straight line on the screen.
+Move objects on a straight line or according to their angle.

+It can be used for simple enemies or bullets.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.